convistaalmar/frontend-style-guide/README.md

 ## Project setup

-Copy the package files to your project's directory.
+Clone the repository in your project's directory.
 Then, open a system console, navigate to the project root and run:

 ```
 npm install
 ```

-This will download and install all the Grunt's dependencies.
-Before to start, setup the path to your project's folder by copying the file `project-sample.json` as `project.json`.
+This will download and install all dependencies.
+When the installing is finished, setup the paths for your project's folders by copying the file `project-sample.json` as `project.json`.
+Then, you are ready to start using Grunt.

 To see a list of available options and tasks type:
 ```